ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 ></amp-selector>
 ```

-This site was created before `amp-script` was released.
+This demo was created before `amp-script` was released.
 But this sort of logic would be easier to write and debug in JavaScript.
 For pages with more business logic, using `amp-script` will allow you to avoid confusion and to follow better programming practices.

 In many cases, you'll want to use both `amp-script` and `amp-bind` on the same page.
 Deploy `amp-bind` for simpler interactions, turning to `amp-script` when you need more logic or structure.
 Furthermore, although `amp-script` can only make mutations to its DOM chilrden, [as noted above](#enhance-amp-components), it can affect the rest of the page by mutating state variables. `amp-bind` does the rest, as in [this example](https://amp.dev/documentation/examples/components/amp-script/#interacting-with-%3Camp-state%3E).